YaoLab-Bioinfo/LIRBase/Home.md

 <i class="fa fa-circle" aria-hidden="true"></i> <font size="4" color="red"><b>Functionalities of LIRBase</b></font>

->1. **Browse long inverted repeats (LIR) identified in 424 eukaryotic genomes** for the sequences, structures of LIRs and the overlaps between LIRs and genes.
+>1. **Browse long inverted repeats (LIR, longer than 800 nt) identified in 424 eukaryotic genomes** for the sequences, structures of LIRs and the overlaps between LIRs and genes.
 >2. **Search** LIRBase for **long inverted repeats** in a specific genome **by genomic regions**.
 >3. **Search** LIRBase for **long inverted repeats** in a specific genome **by the identifiers** of long inverted repeats.
 >4.
 Search LIRBase by sequence similarity using **BLAST**.
 >5. **Detect and annotate long inverted repeats** in user-uploaded DNA sequences.
 >6. **Align small RNA sequencing data to long inverted repeats** of a specific genome to detect the origination of small RNAs from long inverted repeats and quantify the expression level of small RNAs and long inverted repeats.
 >7.
-Perform **differential expression analysis of long inverted repeats and small RNAs** between different biological samples/tissues.
+Perform **differential expression analysis of long inverted repeats or small RNAs** between different biological samples/tissues.

 >A typical long inverted repeat and the small RNAs originated from the LIR analyzed utilizing LIRBase are demonstrated in the following image.